pgg1610/data_blog/posts/2025-01-06-small_molecule_resources.md

 ## Large Language Models (LLMs)

 It’s a stretch to say that GPT-5 or any other LLM understands Chemistry.
+They are atleast getting better at it [slowly](https://www.blopig.com/blog/2025/08/gpt-5-achieves-state-of-the-art-chemical-intelligence/).

 At this point, LLMs seem to have two general use cases.
 First, summarization and information retrieval.
 LLMs can parse vast collections of text, which can be queried using natural language.
 These information retrieval capabilities have many applications, from writing computer code and collating clinical trial results to summarizing papers on a specific topic.